Back L to R: Patti, Ellen, Mona (my sister-in-law), Heather and Linda and Jessi (my cousin)

 Kira was also enrolled in Early Childhood classes with Mommy.
 This is only once a week, but she LOVES going to "school."

 That brings us to Christmas.
 What can I say?
 B - U - S - Y!
 But, so much fun.
 All 3 girls are really into the whole "opening presents" spirit.
 And let me tell you -- they are good at it! :) When I was a kid we had 2 days of presents.
 Well, our kids had like 6.
 Between families and getting together with friends.
 The big gift of the Season was new bikes from Santa.
+They were pretty excited.
+Especially since they had sat on Santa's lap and asked for a new bike with a helmet.
+They knew they must have been really good girls to have gotten what they asked for.
+Which they really are good girls!

 Madison, Kira & MacKenzie (R)

 So, once Christmas was done I knew I had to kick it in high gear.
 MacKenzie and Madison had their 5th birthday party coming up, plus I was starting to pack for Korea.
 We had decided to spend a few months with Cliff in Korea.
 It is really tough for all of us to be apart.
 It is stressful at the time, but it always ends up working out just fine.
 Good thing I am an organized person.
+What?
+Did you say we get to open more presents?
+Their cousin Sydney is helping them out.